targumanu/Typinator-Set-Converter/README.md

 Alfred file action for converting Typinator sets to Alfred snippet collections

-The workflow supports only Typinator sets exported as plain text files.
+The workflow supports only Typinator sets exported as plain text files.<br/>
 (.tyset and .typubset are proprietary binary formats and cannot be read)

-When converting Typinator snippets, the workflow replaces Typinator’s cursor marker `{^}` with Alfred’s cursor placeholder `{cursor}`.
+When converting Typinator snippets, the workflow replaces Typinator’s cursor marker `{^}` with Alfred’s cursor placeholder `{cursor}`.<br/>
 Other Typinator markers are not supported.

-The workflow uses [OneUpdater](https://www.alfredforum.com/topic/9224-oneupdater-—-update-workflows-with-a-single-node/) for automatic updates.
+The workflow uses [OneUpdater](https://github.com/vitorgalvao/alfred-workflows/tree/master/OneUpdater) for automatic updates.

 ### Installation